 Spanish police have returned to search the Airbnb where Jay Slater, a 19-year-old from Oswaldtwistle, Lancashire, UK, spent time in the early morning hours of June 17, with two older British men he had met on his vacation, before he went missing in Tenerife more than two weeks ago.

 Slater, an apprentice bricklayer, attended a rave in Playa de las Americas on June 16 with friends.
-He was last seen at a remote cottage in the village of Masca after the rave.
+He was last seen near a remote cottage in the village of Masca after the rave.

 According to reports, Slater and his friends went to the New Rave Generation music festival, which ran into the early hours of June 17.
-After the rave, Slater left with the two older British men and went with them in a car headed to Casa Abuela Tina, a two-bedroom Airbnb property in Masca.
-Slater posted two pictures from the property on Snapchat around 7:30 a.m. before leaving on foot.
+After the rave, Slater partied at the Papagayo beach club in the bustling resort of Playa de la Americas, and left with the two older British men in a car headed to Casa Abuela Tina, a two-bedroom Airbnb property in Masca.
+Slater posted two pictures outside the property on Snapchat around 7:30 a.m. before leaving on foot.

 Hargreaves says he may have been one of the last people to speak with Slater before he vanished.
 During an emotional interview on ITV’s This Morning, Hargreaves shared details of their final phone call.
 He recalled hearing what sounded like Slater walking on rocky terrain, mentioning he needed to go down a certain road.
 The call ended abruptly when he said he had another incoming call and promised to phone back, but never did.
 Hargreaves spoke fondly of his friend, describing his enthusiasm for life.
 Crime reporter Isla Traquair conducted the interview with Hargreaves, who provided these potentially crucial details about Slater’s last known moments.